open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

     ```

 * Be mindful of
   - Standard file systems and file paths such as forward slashes (/) instead of backward slashes (\\) in Windows.
-Refer to [path/filepath package](https://pkg.go.dev/path/filepath) when working with filepaths.
+Use the [`path/filepath` package](https://pkg.go.dev/path/filepath) when working with filepaths.
   - Consistent line ending formats such as Unix (LF) or Windows (CRLF).

 * Test your implementation thoroughly on different platforms and fix any issues.